adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 * Computational devices both in the virtual sense, e.g., a virtual machine, and in the physical sense, e.g., a laptop
 * Networks

-EIs can *cover* any of these entities, but they can only *point* to network-connected processes or static data.
+EIs can *cover* any of these entities, but they can only *point* to network-connected processes.
 To decide which entities EIs point to, one must *resolve* an EI.
 One EI need not necessarily only point to a single entity.
 Depending on the concrete EI, e.g., its wildcards, it may point to multiple entities.